 2. Bloody Mary

-A freaky figure from Japan's urban legends is this terrifying spirit, whose name translates to "Slit-Mouthed Woman."
+A freaky figure from Japan’s urban legends is this terrifying spirit, whose name translates to “Slit-Mouthed Woman“ or “Severed-Mouthed Woman.”
 Rumors of her first surfaced in the late 1970s.
 Her mouth is said to be sliced open from ear to ear, and she appears solely to chase and torment children.
 At first she hides her deformity with the help of a surgical mask, but when she finds a child alone she pulls the mask away and asks if they find her beautiful.
-It's said that if they say no she will slash at them with scissors.
+It’s said that if they say no she will slash at them with scissors.
 But if they say yes, she will slice their faces from ear to ear to resemble her own.
 Fear of this figure grew so intense that children would travel home from school in groups for safety.

 4. The Headless Nun

-This ghost is said to roam about in Canada's French Fort Cove, lonely and seeking her lost head.
-In Doug Underhill's Miramichi Tales Tall & True, he places her origins in the 1700s, when noble French women were sent to Canada to join convents.
+This ghost is said to roam Canada’s French Fort Cove, lonely and seeking her lost head.
+In Doug Underhill’s Miramichi Tales Tall & True, he places her origins in the 1700s, when noble French women were sent to Canada to join convents.
 But this poor nun met a tragic end when she came across either a deranged fur trapper or a pair of sailors merciless in their search for treasure.
-Either way, the story ends the same way, with the nun's head lopped off and the rest of her beginning a never-ceasing search to make herself whole once more.
+Either way, the story ends the same way, with the nun’s head lopped off and the rest of her beginning a never-ceasing search to make herself whole once more.

 5. The White Lady

-There are many ghosts all over the world who are called "The White Lady."
+There are many ghosts all over the world who are called “The White Lady.”
+White Ladies linger in castles all over the United Kingdom.
 In medieval England, she was believed to appear as an omen of death.
 In Scotland, she was rumored to have been the lost soul of a suicidal girl who threw herself out of a tower.
 In Malta, she lept from a balcony to escape an undesired marriage.
 In the Philippines and in Portugal she died in a car accident.
-White Ladies linger in castles all over the United Kingdom.
 In the U.S., her white dress is often believed to be a bridal gown for a wedding that would never take place.
 Other White Ladies are said to be searching for lost children or deceased husbands, or else they are damned to walk the earth for killing an unwanted child.

 6. The Grey Lady